tulip-lab/open-data/README.md

 Datasets and dataset documentation in this repository are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) unless otherwise stated.
 Code examples, utility scripts, data-processing scripts, and reusable code are licensed under the MIT License unless otherwise stated.
-Some datasets may include or be derived from third-party public sources.
-Users must check dataset-level source, attribution, and provenance notes before use.
+Dataset-level README or source notes provide provenance, attribution, and citation guidance where applicable.
 Suggested attribution:
 TULIP Lab.
 TULIP Lab Open Data Repository. https://github.com/tulip-lab/open-data.
 Licensed under CC BY 4.0.

 Dataset-specific source/provenance notes may include additional attribution requirements or restrictions.
-The repository-level licence does not override more restrictive or specific third-party source terms.
+This public release does not remove any dataset-specific attribution requirement already documented, and the repository-level licence does not override more restrictive or specific third-party source terms.

 ## Citation